YanniMiguel/hexColPlayground/README.md

 3.Apply the Best Java Coding Practices

-I used the proper naming conventions of varibles;
+- used the proper naming conventions of varibles;
-did a do while loop for ease of printing the code all over again;
+- did a do while loop for ease of printing the code all over again;
-used iteration to assign values for 12 colors;
+- used iteration to assign values for 12 colors;
-utilized the lock and key system of dictionaries;
+- utilized the lock and key system of dictionaries;
-separated methods in their own classes for organization;
+- separated methods in their own classes for organization;
-finally used javadoc for comments
+- finally used javadoc for comments